apache/flink/docs/programming_guide.md

 - `includeFields: Array[Int]` defines which fields to read from the input file (and which to ignore).
 By default the first *n* fields (as defined by the number of types in the `types()` call) are parsed.

+- `pojoFields: Array[String]` specifies the fields of a POJO that are mapped to CSV fields.
+Parsers for CSV fields are automatically initialized based on the type and order of the POJO fields.

 - `parseQuotedStrings: Character` enables quoted string parsing.
 Strings are parsed as quoted strings if the first character of the string field is the quote character (leading or tailing whitespaces are *not* trimmed).
 Field delimiters within quoted strings are ignored.
 Quoted string parsing fails if the last character of a quoted string field is not the quote character.
 If quoted string parsing is enabled and the first character of the field is *not* the quoting string, the string is parsed as unquoted string.
 By default, quoted string parsing is disabled.

 - `ignoreComments: String` specifies a comment prefix.
 All lines that start with the specified comment prefix are not parsed and ignored.
 By default, no lines are ignored.